 Inviting a BIPOC guest song leader each term to share their gifts with our community.

-Honoring and lifting up the stories and music of BIPOC, queer, and other marginalized groups with care and deep listening to the voices themselves.
+Honoring and lifting up the stories and music of humans from BIPOC, queer, and other marginalized communities with care and deep listening to the voices themselves.

 Offering an ongoing open forum via Google forms for singers to submit feedback -- anonymously if they so choose -- with an explicit invitation (but not expectation) for BIPOC within the community to share any insight, requests, questions or grievances so that we may stay accountable to our ant-racist intentions.